Electric vehicle charging.

 Battery recycling may soon become a more cost-effective source of materials compared with the cost of mining new materials.
 More cost reductions can be made by recycling materials like cobalt and nickel directly from spent batteries onsite at battery manufacturing facilities.
 Recycled cathode metals would also have a much smaller footprint than a traditional mining operation.
 “Spent lithium-ion batteries are considered hazardous waste, so it is highly expensive to ship spent batteries.
 Having smaller localized recycling plants would be more cost effective,” Norman Chow, founder and president of Kemetco Research, one of the Canada’s largest private contract R&D firms, told the Investing News Network.

-Kemetco is working with American Manganese (TSXV:AMY,OTCMKTS:AMYZF;FWB:2AM) to develop commercialized and scalable recycling technology for the lithium-ion battery industry that is also low-cost and environmentally friendly.
-The patent-pending technology, now undergoing pilot plant testing, is a hydrometallurgical process that involves a complete closed-loop flowsheet developed to maximize metal recovery while minimizing reagent usage and recycling water.
+Kemetco has worked with RecycLiCo Battery Materials (TSXV:AMY,OTCQB:AMYZF,FWB:2AM) to develop the company's commercialized and scalable recycling technology for the lithium-ion battery industry.
+The patented technology is a hydrometallurgical process that involves a complete closed-loop flowsheet developed to maximize metal recovery while minimizing reagent usage and recycling water.

-During laboratory-scale testing, Kemetco and American Manganese successfully recovered 100 percent of the lithium, cobalt, nickel, manganese and aluminum materials by recycling cathode materials in the four most widely used cathode compositions including lithium-cobalt-oxide (LCO), lithium-manganese-oxide (LMO), nickel-manganese-cobalt (NMC) and nickel-cobalt-aluminum (NCA) batteries.
-More importantly, Kemetco was able to reformulate all four of these cathode chemistries from the recycled materials.
+During laboratory-scale testing, Kemetco and RecycLiCo successfully recovered 100 percent of the lithium, cobalt, nickel, manganese and aluminum materials by recycling cathode materials in the four most widely used cathode compositions, including lithium-cobalt-oxide (LCO), lithium-manganese-oxide (LMO), nickel-manganese-cobalt (NMC) and nickel-cobalt-aluminum (NCA) batteries.
+More importantly, the technology was able to reformulate all four of these cathode chemistries from the recycled materials.

 Current battery recycling infrastructure insufficient to tackle the challenge